Józef Klotz

-Józef Klotz (2 January 1900 – 1941) was a Polish footballer who played centre-half.
-He scored the first-ever goal for the Poland national football team.
+Józef Klotz (2 January 1900 – 1941) was a Jewish Polish footballer who played as a forward.
+He scored the first ever goal for the Poland national team.
 He was killed by the Nazis in the Warsaw Ghetto in 1941.

 Biography

 Klotz was born in Kraków, southern Poland, and was Jewish.
 His father was a shoemaker.

-He scored the first-ever goal for the Poland national football team.
+He scored the first ever goal for the Poland national team.
 He scored it against Sweden in Stockholm in May 1922, in the team's third international match.